PayamEmami/pca_basics/README.md

-This is a minimal example of a book based on R Markdown and **bookdown** (https://github.com/rstudio/bookdown).
-Please see the page "Get Started" at https://bookdown.org/home/about/ for how to compile this example.
+This is a small tutorial describing some of the concept behind PCA.
+The target audience is biologist.
+Some of the concepts are oversimplified to make them easier to understand.
+If you find a major problem it would be great to report it :)